IITB-LEAP-OCR/bhashini-ocr-api/server/modules/apps/iitb_v0_ocr/README.md

 ### routes.py
 - The endpoint `apps/ocr` has been introduced to facilitate layout preservation across various classes within the API.
-- Users provides the required input, and the API returns a JSON response indicating the success or failure of the OCR process as well as an html result of the processed image .
+- Users provides the required input, and the API returns a JSON response indicating the success or failure of the OCR process as well as an html result of the processed image.

 ### helper.py
 - The `delete_files_in_directory` function is used to clear the contents of a directory before saving new files.